 Ability to attract and engage new learners, Enterprise customers, and Degrees students.
-In order to grow our business, we must attract new learners, Enterprise customers, and Degrees students efficiently and increase engagement on our platform over time.
-Our Consumer learners are the most important source of our overall learner base, as they contribute to both our Enterprise and Degrees revenue in addition to the Consumer revenue they may provide.
+In order to grow our business, we must attract learners, Enterprise customers, and Degrees students efficiently and increase engagement on our platform over time.
+Our Consumer learners are vital to growing and maintaining our overall learner base, as they contribute to generating interest and ultimately revenue for both our Enterprise and Degrees segments, and increase engagement and retention on our platform over time.